ewynx/ZKP_access_management/zk-hacking-writeup.md

 You can get access to a digital space based on an accesspass, but nobody needs to know who you are.

+Example applications:
+- Possession of an access pass gives entry to an online conference
+- Ownership of a limited series of NFTs gives access to a digital community
+- Holding a certain amount of a coin enables access to a premium lending platform

 ### Functionality
 This codebase implements the backend, issuing up to 256 accesspasses that allow members to correctly authenticate.